MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-tenant-key.md

 |Export your tenant key|Yes|No|
 |Respond to a breach|Yes|Yes|

-After you have identified which topology you have implemented, select one of the following for more information about these operations for your Azure RMS tenant key:
+After you have identified which topology you have implemented, select one of the following for more information about these operations for your Azure Information Protection tenant key:

 - [Microsoft-managed tenant key](operations-microsoft-managed-tenant-key.md)